 Meet with your academic advisor and come up with a plan to enroll in a major.
 Schedule an advising appointment

-Midterm and progress report grades come out in week 5 and 11 during the semester.
-They give you the opportunity to reflect on how things are going.
+There are two types of interim grades, early alert and progress report.
+Early alert grades can be viewed in week 8 of the semester and progress report grades in week 12.
+Both types of interim grades give you the opportunity to reflect on how things are going.
 If you’re struggling, we can help.

-Midterm grades are provided for first year students and other select populations.
-If you want to know your status but do not have a midterm grade, talk to your instructor.
+Interim grades are provided for undergraduate students.
+If you want to know your status but do not have an interim grade, talk to your instructor.